MyBagofTricks/TeachOverflows/README.md

 and running 'scripts/makeflags.sh'.

-These programs are intentionally vulnerable and should not be exposed directly to the internet unless the system is meant to be attacked.
+These programs are intentionally vulnerable and should not be exposed directly to a network the intention is to have them attacked.

 ## Requirements
 - Python
 - Linux with base development tools installed (gcc, make, etc)
 - gcc-multilib if compiling on a x64 machine
+- optional: docker

 ## Instructions